metosin/clojure-bootcamp-setup/README.md

 lein do cljsbuild once, ring server
 ```

-When run for the first time Leiningen shows how it downloads half of the internet (the better half) to
-your HD and then it compiles the application.
-This might take a some time (like 30 sec or so).
-Don't worry,
-the normal development cycle is usually less than 1 sec.
-Once the dependencies are downloaded and the
-application started it should open a browser and show you a greeting message.
-If that's what you get it
-means that you, and your machine, are ready for the training.
-If something did not work as intended, contact
-us for help.
+You'll should see a page with greeting message.
 You can stop the application with `ctrl-c`.

 ## Setup your IDE